 You shouldn’t waste your time with Q-rings until you have trained and developed a good technique.
 Power Cranks are the best training tool to ACTUALY LEARN TO "PULL UP"; Q rings may help with that last 10 degrees if you have a computer to prove it, but I did not feel any improvement when I tried them for several months.

-Rotor Cranks may be useless for “Lance-wanta-be’s” but I think they ‘may’ be the best thing for commuters with bad knees (other than just using lower gears); even if it was invented over one hundred years ago.
+Rotor Cranks may be useless for “Lance-wanta-be’s” but I think they ‘may’ be the best thing for commuters with bad knees (other than just using lower gears and learning to slide your feet though the top and bottom of the stroke. ); even if it was invented over one hundred years ago.
 And the fact that it advances the foot only 10 degrees leaves me wishing for more.

 Mechanical aids are a poor substitute for good spin technique.
 The only way to know for sure that you’re getting more energy to the drive wheel is to use load sensors on the pedals in conjunction with a Power Tap watt reading system compared with cadence and speed.